Would you like to start a laundry business and make $24K/month for providing a place for people to clean their clothes and linens?

 Licenses, permits, and tax forms

 Regardless of the legal structure, determine if your business may require any licenses, permits, or tax forms to operate legally.
-Use the SBA’s tool by clicking here.
+Use the SBA’s tool.
 Also, you might be required to collect sales tax.
 Now go out and do it!

 Limited Liability Corporation (LLC)